bnb-chain/BEPs/BEP18.md

 There are two ways to take snapshots from a fullnode: automatically or manually.
 Snapshots will be put under `$HOME/data/snapshot/<height>`.
 All types involved in the snapshot are encoded by go-amino and compressed by snappy.
 More details will be explained later.

 1. To make fullnode automatically take snapshots, just make sure `state_sync_reactor` in `$HOME/config.toml` is set to true.
+When set automatically snapshot, the fullnode will take a snapshot for blocks with a blocking time of 00:00 UTC each day.
+No snapshot will be taken for any other blocks during the day.
 2. To manually take snapshots, stop the node if it is running, then run `./bnbchaind snapshot --home <home> --height <height>`.

-If the snapshot taking procedure is interrupted, the node will be still in good status, but it cannot provide the interrupted height for other peers.
+If the snapshot taking procedure is interrupted, the node will be still in good status, but it cannot provide the interrupted height for other peers to sync.

-Note: automatically take snapshot would keep occupying disk space.
+Note: Automatic snapshot files will keep occupying disk space.
 Fullnode would not delete them automatically, so the user should periodically delete unneeded snapshots manually if they want to save disk space.

 ### 5.2 Sync snapshot